 Anything can happen when you start an ecommerce business—and I mean anything.
 Entrepreneurs must be ready to expect the unexpected.
 The unexpected comes in all forms, ranging from natural disasters to broken products to injuries on site.

 The best way ecommerce business owners can prepare against risks is by investing in insurance.
 This tends to be easier said than done since there are several types of insurance available.
 Which ones best suit the needs of ecommerce entrepreneurs?
 Let’s take a look at insurance plan must-haves for protecting your business.

-Signing up for liability insurance coverage protects you (and anyone else involved in your online business) in the event somebody is hurt on your property, hurt by your products or injured on your property and seeks legal action.
-It’s not a legal requirement to have liability insurance, but it is extremely beneficial for ecommerce businesses based out of homes and storefronts alike.
+Signing up for Liability Insurance coverage protects you (and anyone else involved in your online business) in the event somebody is hurt on your property, hurt by your products, or injured on your property and seeking legal action.
+It’s not a legal requirement to have Liability Insurance, but it is extremely beneficial for ecommerce businesses based out of homes and storefronts.

 Let’s go back to products for a moment.
-If you are an ecommerce business owner that sells physical products to customers, you will need product insurance.
-This insurance protects businesses that manufactured, package and distribute products in the event of an accidental flaw or defect that deems the product unsafe.
-Should a customer threaten to sue the business, the company is protected via product insurance.
+If you are an ecommerce business owner that sells physical products to customers, you will need Product Insurance.
+This insurance protects businesses that manufacture, package, and distribute products in the event of an accidental flaw or defect that deems the product unsafe.
+Should a customer threaten to sue the business, the company is protected via Product Insurance.

 Homeowner’s and Renter’s Insurance

 Many ecommerce entrepreneurs run their businesses out of their homes.
 Depending on whether you own or rent, it is entirely likely that you may already have Homeowner’s or Renter’s Insurance.
 These insurance plans protect properties from physical damages and personal injuries.
 Remember what I said about expecting the unexpected?
 If your base of operations is in your home, it’s key to protect it from any internal or external risks.